-- 17. The College normally requires applicants to be aged over 18 at enrolment to their programme of study.
+- 22. The College normally requires applicants to be aged over 18 at enrolment to their programme of study.
 In the event that an applicant will be below 18 years at enrolment, an assessment will be made on a case-by-case basis.
-For applicants who will be under 18 at enrolment, please refer to the Students Under 18 Policy. - 18.
-An academic reference will be taken up for each applicant who the College wishes to consider further. - 19.
-In addition to academic qualifications, the College will also take into account information provided by the applicant's personal statement and will consider relevant interests such as work or voluntary experience.
+For applicants who will be under 18 at enrolment, please refer to the Students Under 18 Policy. - 23.
+An academic reference will be taken up for each applicant who the College wishes to consider further.